The following information is provided for reference purposes only and should be used at your own risk S54 Vanos Rattle Removal Guide

 Note: Splined shaft cover will turn with difficulty due to thread locker.

-Bearing top washer will likely be bound to splined shaft cover and come out with cover.
+The bearing top washer will likely remain attached to the splined shaft cover and come out with it.

 Remove splined shaft center washer / stud (hand).